dipsomask/Taska/README.md

 # INSTALLATION
 !IN ALL INSTALLETION FILES, REPLACE "[ ]" WITH THE DESIRED PATH!
   For versions - 0.1, 1.0:
-    ~ run setup_libraries.bat file  with your changes ~ place collect authorun.bat file to your authoran directory to automatically turn on the voice assistant when windows is turned on.
+    ~ run setup_libraries.bat file  with your changes
+    ~ place collect authorun.bat file to your authoran directory to automatically turn on the voice assistant when windows is turned on

 # (Pre)Version - 0.1
 Includes functions: